-Lisa Kreuziger is an artist who mainly works in painting and installation.
+Lisa Kreuziger is a visual artist who mainly works in painting and installation.

-While her early paintings were completely non-objective, gestural, and intuitive, her later works adhere to the principles of conceptual abstraction.
-She
+While her early paintings were completely non-objective, gestural, and intuitive, her later series adhere to the principles of conceptual abstraction.

 More recently, she has broadened her mode of art practice and display of artwork.
-Striving to make her art more of an immersive experience for the audience, she created installations that invite the viewer to enter into the space of the artwork and engage with it.
+Striving to make her art more of an immersive experience for the audience, she created installations that invite the viewer to enter the artwork's space and engage with it.

-The artist has lived and worked in Germany, the US, and the UK.
-Collaborating and sharing experiences with other artists profoundly influenced her way of working and her artistic perspective.
+The artist has lived and worked in the US, the UK, and Germany.
+Internationally sharing experiences with other artists over decades has profoundly influenced her way of working and her artistic perspective.

-A graduate of Goethe University Frankfurt, Germany, Lisa Kreuziger worked as a teacher for many years and was a Director of Studies for Arts and Languages before she decided to exclusively focus on her career as an artist in 2008.
+A graduate of Goethe University Frankfurt, Germany, Lisa Kreuziger promoted trans-national projects and bilingual education for many years.
+She was a Director of Studies for Arts and Languages before exclusively focusing on her career as a visual artist in 2008.

 Her work has been exhibited internationally and can be found in many private collections.

 Currently, Kreuziger is based in Germany and lives between Marburg and London.